BiancaaaaAndrei/tech242-AWS-linux/Week 3/day-2-S3.md

 ## Follow these steps to modify access permissions for the public

-### Step 1: Find your bucket and click on the link.
-Then click on the test.txt file to modify its' permissions
+### Step 1: Find your bucket in the S3 list and click on it.
+Then click on the PERMISSIONS section above to modify its' permissions

 ![Permissions](../readme-images/today/permissions.png)